Late Middle Ages: Natural philosophy

 The predominant school of thought in the 13th century was the Thomistic reconciliation of the teachings of Aristotle with Christian theology.
 The Condemnation of 1277, enacted at the University of Paris, placed restrictions on ideas that could be interpreted as heretical, restrictions that had implication for Aristotelian thought.
 An alternative was presented by William of Ockham, following the manner of the earlier Franciscan John Duns Scotus, who insisted that the world of reason and the world of faith had to be kept apart.
 Ockham introduced the principle of parsimony – or Occam's razor – whereby a simple theory is preferred to a more complex one and speculation on unobservable phenomena is avoided.
 This maxim is, however, often misquoted.
 Occam was referring to his nominalism in this quotation.
 Essentially saying the theory of absolutes, or metaphysical realism, was unnecessary to make sense of the world.

 This new approach liberated scientific speculation from the dogmatic restraints of Aristotelian science and paved the way for new approaches.
 Particularly within the field of theories of motion, great advances were made, when such scholars as Jean Buridan, Nicole Oresme, and the Oxford Calculators challenged the work of Aristotle.
 Buridan developed the theory of impetus as the cause of the motion of projectiles, which was an important step towards the modern concept of inertia.
-The works of these scholars anticipated the heliocentric worldview of Nicolaus Copernicus.

-Certain technological inventions of the period – whether of Arab or Chinese origin or unique European innovations – were to have great influence on political and social developments, in particular gunpowder, the printing press, and the compass.
-The introduction of gunpowder to the field of battle not only affected military organisation but also helped advance the nation-state.
-Gutenberg's movable type printing press made possible not only the Reformation but also a dissemination of knowledge that would lead to a gradually more egalitarian society.
-The compass, along with other innovations such as the cross-staff, the mariner's astrolabe, and advances in shipbuilding, enabled the navigation of the World Oceans and the early phases of colonialism.
-Other inventions had a greater impact on everyday life, such as eyeglasses and the weight-driven clock.